 Wood enjoys the unapologetic attitude and approach that performative work offers - Turning up to a place, doing what you need to do, and then exiting again.
 Creating a casualness and informality that interrupts and interferes within a space, and also where the general public become unwilling participants, captured on video.
 He plays with this conceptually, and this sets the atmosphere for the work.

 The threshold between art and comedy is the territory Wood is currently working with.
 In addition he is exploring how a creative process can become a performative installation.

-Jake is also involved with art orgainsations which include CRATE in Margate, Art in Romney Marsh and Strange Cargo in Folkestone.
+Jake is also involved with art orgainsations which include CRATE in Margate and Art in Romney Marsh.

 Click here for artist's on artist's interview, by Amber Lewin & Emily Bristow.